Charges dropped against teen accused in slaying of rabbi

 News outlets report that the Miami-Dade State Attorney’s Office said in a statement Tuesday that there wasn’t enough evidence to prove without a doubt that 16-year-old Deandre Charles was guilty of killing Rabbi Joseph Raksin.

-Sixty-year-old Raksin was fatally shot Aug.
+Sixty-year-old Raksin of Brooklyn was fatally shot Aug.
 9, 2014, as he walked to a temple in Miami, where he had been visiting family.

 The state had been relying on DNA evidence and cellphone records to charge Charles.